What Is Spiritual Direction?

 If you are interested in learning more about spiritual direction and whether it's right for you, we encourage you to check out our recommended spiritual directors below.

-If you'd like to meet with Amy Jackson, founder and director of The Perch, you can learn more about Soul Care Sessions here.
+If you'd like something that's closer to Spiritual Coaching, you can meet with Amy Jackson, founder and director of The Perch, for a Soul Care Session.
+These are available either as a one-time meeting or as a monthly meeting.